What to Expect from a PMP® Audit

-By applying to take the Project Management Professional (PMP) exam you also automatically agree to comply with the PMI's audit terms.
-The PMI writes about this in the credentials handbook as follows:
+By applying to take the Project Management Professional (PMP)® exam you also automatically agree to comply with the audit terms.
+The Project Management Institute (PMI)® writes about this in the Project Management Professional (PMP)® Credentials Handbook as follows:

 Here is what you can do in order to make a possible audit go smoothly and what to expect.